sannae/sannae/README.md

 ### 👋 Hello, I'm Edoardo! 🌴

-I'm a Software Specialist on the Access Control team @ [Microntel](https://www.microntel.com).
+I'm a Software Support Engineer on the Access Control team @ [Microntel](https://www.microntel.com).

 - I like to automate my daily tasks with [PowerShell](https://github.com/PowerShell/PowerShell) scripts, trying to apply [DevOps](https://cloud.google.com/devops/?hl=en) principles to my work: treat Operations as if it's a Development problem
 - Continuously learning new stuff in the Microsoft technology stack.
 Getting started with [Azure](https://azure.microsoft.com/it-it/)